Balance-Based Cryptography: Physically Computing Any Boolean Function: Preliminaries

 \subsection{Coins}

-Two types of coin, called \textit{heavy coins} and \textit{light coins}, are used in our protocols (see Fig. \ref{fig1}).
-All coins have the same size and color.
-Each heavy coin and light coin has weight $w$ and $w-\delta$, respectively.
+Two types of coin, called \textit{heavy coins} and \textit{light coins}, are used in our protocols.
+All coins have the same size and color (see Fig. \ref{fig1}).
+Each heavy coin weighs $w$, while each light coin weighs $w-\delta$.
 We assume that $\delta$ is much larger than $\varepsilon$, so the balance scale can detect the difference between heavy and light coins.